-- (1) Newly appointed directors shall be provided with - (a) Appropriate documentation stating the terms of appointment, responsibilities and duties, requirements for disclosure of interests, policies and procedures relevant to the operation of the Board, the Board Charter and code of ethics, this Code and other induction materials; - (b) necessary orientation in the area of the company's business in order to enhance their effectiveness on the Board. - (2) The nominating committee shall recommend an induction programme to the Board and a programme of training.
-This training should include the requirements of the law. - (3) The Board shall determine and document the training it considers appropriate for the Board. - (4) The nominating committee shall review annually whether any further training shall be supplied to Board members and make recommendations accordingly.
+- (1) Newly appointed directors shall be provided with - (a) Appropriate documentation stating the terms of appointment, responsibilities and duties, requirements for disclosure of interests, policies and procedures relevant to the operation of the Board the Board Charter and code of ethics, this Code and other induction materials; - (b) necessary orientation in the area of the company's business in order to enhance their effectiveness on the Board. - (2) The nominating committee shall recommend an induction programme to the Board and a programme of training.
+This training should include the requirements of the law and this Code. - (3) The Board shall determine and document the training it considers appropriate for the Board and shall describe it in the Board Charter. - (4) The nominating committee shall review annually whether any further training shall be supplied to Board members and make recommendations accordingly.